 Supported Employment is a cooperative effort between Goodwill Industries and the Division of Rehabilitation Services.
 Participants in this program are provided with the opportunity to complete up to three community-based assessments designed to identify employment opportunities, receive job placement assistance and receive continuous support and retention services so competitive employment in the community can be maintained.

 The goal of Goodwill's Transition Services is to allow individuals to explore various occupational areas and gain general work-related skills valuable in any environment, while meeting the requirements of his/her Individual Education Plan.

 Vocational Assessment is a diagnostic program, which uses computerized and traditional assessment instruments and vocational exploration, designed to assess a person’s vocational, psychological, educational, social and physical levels of functioning in relation to their interests, intelligence and aptitude.

 Individualized Work Adjustment services, designed to establish appropriate social behaviors and work habits necessary to successfully obtain and maintain competitive employment, are based on information obtained from the Vocational Assessment, the client and the referral source.

 These services are provided at the Kingston Pike facility and rural satellites and include basic academic remediation, preparation for standardized tests such as the General Equivalency Diploma (GED), comprehensive work readiness assessments, basic skills training, and social and life skills training.

-In 2014, we were able to serve over 4,000 individuals through our job training programs and employment services in our 15-county service area.
+In 2017, we were able to serve nearly 3,000 individuals through our job training programs and employment services in our 15-county service area.
 This achievement was made possible through support from our donors and our customers.